latter-bolden/pier-transfer/README.md

 # Pier Transfer Protocol

+## Update
+The initiative this was developed for has stalled and it's unlikely I'll be doing anything with the document for the foreseeable future.
+If you're interested in something like this, feel free to use/adapt/fork to your heart's content or message me on network if you wanna chat!

+Yours truly,

+`~latter-bolden`

 ## Overview
 This protocol is designed to facilitate the transfer of an Urbit pier from one system to another over the network.
 It should support the following use cases:
 - Transfering from one hosting provider to another